Return to Sleepaway Camp: Critical response

 A 2/5 was bestowed by David Harley of Bloody Disgusting, who regarded Return to Sleepaway Camp as a draggy, unimaginative, and unfunny film with an ending "that manages to disappoint with its banality".
-Dread Central's Steve Barton gave Return to Sleepaway Camp a 1½ out 5, and summarized his review with: "Gone is the really black humor of the first film.
+Dread Central's Steve Barton gave Return to Sleepaway Camp a 1½ out 5: "Gone is the really black humor of the first film.
 Gone is the insane twist.
 Gone are the inventive kills.
 And gone is nearly all of the charm that has kept this franchise alive.
 I would have rated this even lower if not for the nostalgia factor.
 Man, what a letdown".
 In his review for DVD Verdict, Gordon Sullivan wrote that "Return to Sleepaway Camp makes Sleepaway Camp III: Teenage Wasteland look like Shakespeare.
 A poor script, a total lack of compelling campers, and a too-brief glimpse of Angela all spell trouble for this nostalgic trip back to camp-land.
 I know that diehard fans of the original film will likely get suckered into watching this, but everyone else should stay far, far away".
 A 1/4 was awarded by Arrow in the Head's Pat Torfe, who concluded: "A 'return' this is not.
 Hiltzik should've taken Sleepaway Camp IV: The Survivor's demise as a warning and let this series go quietly.
 Return is nothing what the original trilogy was in terms of kills or fun.
 It limps by on sloppy editing, unlikeable characters, unsatisfying kills and hopes that people get pulled in by the return of past characters".